danielaparker/jsoncons/doc/ref/json_serializing_options.md

     chars_format floating_point_format() const
     json_serializing_options& floating_point_format(chars_format value)
-Overrides floating point precision when serializing json.
+Overrides [floating point format](chars_format.md) when serializing json.
 The default, for a floating point value that was previously decoded from json text, is to preserve the original format when serializing.
-The default, for a floating point value that was directly inserted into a json value, to serialize with `chars_format::general`.
+The default, for a floating point value that was directly inserted into a json value, to serialize with [chars_format::general](chars_format.md).

     uint8_t precision() const
     json_serializing_options& precision(uint8_t value)